African bush elephant: Predators

 Adult elephants are considered invulnerable to predation.
+Adult elephants often chase off predators, especially lions, by mobbing behaviour.
 Calves, usually under two years, are sometimes preyed on by lions and spotted hyenas.
-Adult elephants often chase off predators, especially lions, by mobbing behavior.
 Juveniles are usually well defended by protective adults though serious drought makes them vulnerable to lion predation.

 In Botswana's Chobe National Park, lions attacked and fed on juvenile and subadult elephants during the drought when smaller prey species were scarce.
 Between 1993 and 1996, lions successfully attacked 74 elephants; 26 were older than nine, and one was a bull of over 15 years.
 Most were killed at night, and hunts occurred more often during waning moon nights than during bright moon nights.
 In the same park, lions killed eight elephants in October 2005 that were aged between 1 and 11 years, two of them older than 8 years.
 Successful hunts took place after dark when prides exceeded 27 lions and herds were smaller than 5 elephants.